Toyota MR2

 The Toyota MR2 is a two-seater sports car which was manufactured and marketed by Toyota from 1984 until 2007 over three generations.
 It was the first Japanese rear-mid-engine, rear-wheel-drive production car and was sold around the world.
 The first generation (W10) was produced from 1984 to 1989, the second generation (W20) from 1989 to 1999, and the third generation (W30) from 1999 to 2007.

 Conceived as a small, economical and sporty car, the MR2 features a straight-four engine, transversely mounted in front of the rear axle, four-wheel disc brakes, and fully independent coilover suspension with MacPherson struts on each wheel.

 The name MR2 stands for either "mid-ship run-about 2-seater" or "mid-engine, rear-wheel-drive, 2-seater".
-In French-speaking markets, the vehicle was renamed Toyota MR because the abbreviation "MR2" sounds like the profanity "merdeux" when spoken in French.
+In French-speaking markets, the vehicle was renamed Toyota MR because the abbreviation "MR2" sounds like the profanity "merde" when spoken in French.

 Origins

 The MR2 derived from a 1976 Toyota design project with the goal of a car which would be enjoyable to drive, yet still provide good fuel economy – not necessarily a sports car.
 Design work began in 1979 when Akio Yoshida from Toyota's testing department started to evaluate alternatives for engine placement and drive method, finalizing a mid-transverse engine placement.
 Toyota called the 1981 prototype SA-X.

 From its original design, the car evolved into a sports car, and further prototypes were tested both in Japan and in the US.
 Significant testing was performed on race circuits including Willow Springs, where former Formula One driver Dan Gurney tested the car.

 All three generations were in compliance with Japanese government regulations concerning exterior dimensions and engine displacement.
 The MR2 appeared around the same time as the Honda CR-X and the Nissan EXA from Japan, the Pontiac Fiero and Ford EXP from North America, and about a decade after the VW Scirocco and Fiat X1/9 from Europe made their debut.

-Toyota debuted its SV-3 concept car in October 1983 at the Tokyo Motor Show, gathering press and audience publicity.
+Toyota debuted its SV-3 concept car in October 1983 at the 25th Tokyo Motor Show, gathering press and audience publicity.
 The car was scheduled for a Japanese launch in the second quarter of 1984 under the name MR2.